 The Rocamadour variant offers you to extend your itinerary by one more day, by offering alternative to discover the entire Lot department from North to South.
 As its name suggests, it also offers the possibility of discovering theemblematic medieval city Rocamadour, highlight of your hike.

-You can then choose to go back down to Cahors to discover its rich heritage, and so return to the GR65.I take the Roca
+You can then choose to go back down to Cahors in order to discover its rich heritage, and thus return to the GR65.I take the Roca

 I book my accommodation